saksham-aroraa/Grossary-management-system/README.md

   <li>Display category types</li>
 </ul>

-The changes made by the script are saved in real time in prodlist.dat using the pickle module.
+The changes made by the script are saved in real time in prodlist.dat